 - Quantity: how much product can be storage in the allotted space

 - Space: how much space is allotted or available

 At REB Storage Systems International, we pride ourselves on matching the right product to the customer’s needs.
 The efficiency of your racking is of the highest importance when considering your material handling needs.
-We have a team of engineering experts in material handling available to answer any questions you may have about your warehouse or distribution center material handling processes.
-We are here to advise and aid you in regards to what materials you will require to make your work day easier, and with the assistance or our Experienced Sales team, we are ready to provide you with friendly, personalized support.
+Firstly, we have a team of engineering experts in material handling available to answer any questions you may have about your warehouse or distribution center material handling processes.
+So we are here to advise and aid you in regards to what materials you will require to make your work day easier.
+And with the assistance or our Experienced Sales team, we are ready to provide you with friendly, personalized support.

 Contact one of our experts at 773-252-0400 or email@example.com to find out what material handling equipment you should use for your operation.